arpansahu/common_readme/AWS Deployment/Minio.md

     ```

 6. Reload Systemd and Start MinIO
-    Reload the systemd daemon and start the MinIO service
+ Reload the system daemon and start the MinIO service

     ```echo
     sudo systemctl daemon-reload